margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** president, activist, revolutionary, captain, author, conqueror, hero, leader

 ## Responsbility ##
-Humbling yourself to take responsibility for the wrongs done.
+Humbling myself to take responsibility for the wrongs done.
-Letting God carry our burdens, our cross.
+Letting God carry my burdens, my cross.
 There is an obligation, a charge to be moral, to be pure, to be just, to respect boundaries.
 God's leadership, God's voice is active today to set all in motion, upright, free, joyful, and light.
-There is a constant safeguard around us, keeping us safe.
+There is a constant safeguard around me, keeping me safe.

 <br>

 **Word Associations:** cross, burden, leadership, obligation, safeguard, onus, charge, bond

 ## Truth ##
-Waking up to the Truth of being, the Reality underlying our lives, the fact that goodness reigns, the genuity within every heart.
+Waking up to the Truth of being, the Reality underlying my life, and our lives.
+Realizing the fact that goodness reigns and tuning into the genuity within every heart.
 Being honest with oneself, being authentic within, and waking up to the purity that is within the Christ.

 <br>